Rarefied Discovers Critical Vulnerability in Chase Bank

 The vulnerability was found in the "Pay Yourself Back" feature of the Chase Rewards platform, specifically on the URL: https://ultimaterewardspoints.chase.com/pay-yourself-back

-This features allows users to redeem Chase Rewards points for credit card statement credits.
+This feature allows users to redeem Chase Rewards points for credit card statement credits.
 For example, if you went to a cafe and bought a coffee and a pastry for $10, you could redeem 1,000 Chase Rewards points for a $10 statement credit, effectively reimbursing yourself for that transaction.

 Proof of Concept (PoC)